ofir29200/PzC-A-C-P/README.md

 Minecraft version: 1.8.8 and higher software used: eclipse
 =================================================================
-you can see the plugin live at my server play.playzcraft.ml
+you can see the plugin live at my server server.play.playzcraft.ml

-news:
-PlayzCraft is now back!